speedruncomorg/api/version1/games.md

 ### GET /games/{id}/romhacks

-This will retrieve all romhacks of a given game.
+This will retrieve all romhacks of a given game (the ``id`` can be either the game ID or its abbreviation).
 Except for belonging to a game instead of a series, romhacks are identical to games.

 The same filtering/sorting options as with ``GET /games`` apply to this resource as well, except for the ``romhack`` parameter, which doesn't make sense here.